Marble Collegiate Church - New York City (photo: Marble Collegiate Church)

 Farnam, Lynnwood.
 "Organ Notebook," p.
 1364.
 Specification of 1891 J.H. & C.S.
 Odell organ, Op.
 296. John de Lancie Library, The Curtis Institute of Music, Philadelphia; Sally Branca, Archivist.
 Courtesy Jonathan Bowen.

 Glück, Sebastian.
-Specifications of Austin Organ, Op.
+Specification of Austin Organ, Op.
 2689 (1984).

 Kinzey, Allen, and Sand Lawn, comps.
 E.M.
 Skinner/Aeolian-Skinner Opus List.
 New Rev. Ed.
 Richmond: The Organ Historical Society, 1997.

-Marble Collegiate Church web site: http://www.marblechurch.org
+Marble Collegiate Church website: http://www.marblechurch.org

 Ochse, Orpha.
 Austin Organs.
 Richmond: The Organ Historical Society, 2001.